floooh/sokol-rust/README.md

 ## Dependencies
 The Rust compiler and cargo can be installed using [rustup](https://rustup.rs/)

-The same dependencies apply as with sokol normally for each platform
+The same dependencies apply as with sokol normally for each platform.

 ## Building with cargo
 Cargo will compile and link the sokol headers automatically during compilation thanks to the buildscript `build.rs`

 ## Examples
 Not all examples have been translated to Rust yet, but you can check the ones that have been in the `examples` directory.

+Rust 1.77 or later is required to build the examples.

 You can compile all examples using the following command:
 ```console